ndiego/social-sharing-block/readme.txt

 1. Social icons default to their appropriate brand colors.
 Easily choose your own icon and background colors using the block controls.
 2. The Social Sharing Block includes three different styles and the ability to show/hide labels.
-3. Effortlessly configure social icons with extensive layout, orientation, and size controls to suit your needs.
+3. Easily configure social icons with extensive layout, orientation, and size controls to suit your needs.

 == Changelog ==

+= 1.2.0 - 2024-06-TBD =

+**Changed**

+* Update "Tested up to" to WordPress 6.6.

 = 1.1.0 - 2024-03-24 =